299 Damons Point Rd, Marshfield, MA 02050, USA

+A beautiful spot on the North River.
+A Marshfield Town Pier is located here, offering a fine scenic vista with wooden benches.
 On the western side, there is a small launch for kayaks, canoes, and paddleboards.
-Use extreme caution if paddling past Damon’s Point toward the Spit, because of dangerous currents.
+Use extreme caution if paddling through, and past, Damon’s Point toward The Spit, because of dangerous currents.

 Located at a beautiful spot within the North River estuary, the pier is a popular destination for photography and a nice place to watch the sunset.

-From 1871 to the late 1930's the Duxbury and Cohasset Railroad (later the Old Colony Railroad) traveled through Scituate and Marshfield.
-A portion of the railroad bed ran along the course of today's Damons Point Road.
-The railroad trestle remains, as well as other vestiges of days gone by.
+From 1871 to the late 1930’s the Duxbury and Cohasset Railroad (later the Old Colony Railroad) traveled through Scituate and Marshfield.
+A portion of the railroad bed ran along the course of today’s Damons Point Road.
+The pier was constructed atop the remains of the railroad trestle.
 Look across the river to see the route the railroad traveled through the salt marsh, from Scituate.
-You can visit another portion of this old railroad bed at Herring Brook Trail in Scituate.
+You can visit another portion of this old railroad bed at Herring River Trail in Scituate.

 After train service was terminated, a portion of the railroad bed became Damons Point Road.
 Much of the original railroad bed has been preserved for public access as Marshfield’s Bridle Trail and Rail Trail.
 The section between the Marshfield Hills station (Summer Street) and the Seaview station (Station Street) does not currently offer public access.

 This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.

 A small pier extends into the North River with a spectacular view.

 Suggested paddling excursions from this location (timing is approximate and depends quite a bit on wind, tide, and your own strength and stamina):